Executive Board

 Eileen Voltz

 Eileen is married to her amazing husband Matt and their son Daniel is the light of their world.
 Outside of the home, Eileen is a dedicated and nationally recognized STEM educator with over three decades of teaching experience in Delaware.
 Eileen is now working in higher education at the University of Delaware, West Chester University, and Wilmington University teaching elementary education majors and Statistics as well as mentoring graduate education majors serving in the Philadelphia School District.
-Eileen has also been a varsity basketball and softball coach for the last 22 years!
+Eileen has also been a varsity basketball and softball coach for over 20 years!